puniverse/comsat/docs/index.md

 {% include_snippet http call ./comsat-httpclient/src/test/java/co/paralleluniverse/fibers/httpclient/FiberHttpClientBuilderTest.java %}
 ~~~

-If you prefer to use the future API of apacheHttpClient you should build regular HttpAsyncClient and the wrap it with FiberCloseableHttpAsyncClient.wrap, for example
+If you prefer to use the future API of apacheHttpClient you should build regular HttpAsyncClient and then wrap it with FiberCloseableHttpAsyncClient.wrap, for example

 ~~~ java
 {% include_snippet client configuration ./comsat-httpclient/src/test/java/co/paralleluniverse/fibers/httpasyncclient/FiberHttpAsyncClientTest.java %}